 In 2018, the department made 1,200 contacts and is on pace to make 1,500 this year, including meetings, follow-ups, and other connections.
 Dreiman attributes the department’s top-down approach as the key to Indianapolis’ peer support expansion.
 “We are blessed with a lot of resources and with support from a chief who recognizes that these conditions are treatable and that our firefighters deserve to get better.”

 Because leadership is dedicated to promoting health, members are able to better understand and access the resources available to them.
 With constant support and enhanced programs, Indianapolis promotes health and longevity for each of its members.

 Whether your department has a peer support group or not, there are many resources available.
 If you’re interested in starting a peer support program in your area, reach out to your department chief, or a member of the IAFF to learn more about training programs.

 Peer support team members are not counselors, but trusted confidants in the fire service who can provide resources, information or simply a listening ear.
-Depending on your situation, peer supporters may recommends local counselors, medical professionals, support groups, treatment programs, or meet with your regularly one-on-one.
+Depending on your situation, peer supporters may recommend local counselors, medical professionals, support groups, treatment programs, or meet with your regularly one-on-one.

-In addition to local resources, the IAFF center of Excellence for Behavioral Health Treatment and Recovery in Upper Marlboro, Maryland, offers comprehensive residential care for members struggling with mental health or addiction.
+In addition to local resources, the IAFF Center of Excellence for Behavioral Health Treatment and Recovery in Upper Marlboro, Maryland, offers comprehensive residential care for members struggling with mental health or addiction.
 Call today to learn more about comprehensive treatment designed for IAFF members by IAFF members.